gkoulouras/Nullomers-Assessor/README.md

 <b>Results:</b>

 Preliminary analysis has been conducted in multiple genomes and proteomes of various organisms.
-The results of this study are provided via <b>Nullomers Database</b> a constantly enriched web-accessed database at http://83.212.98.39/nullomersdb/default
+The results of this study are provided via <b>Nullomers Database</b> a continuously enriched web-accessed database at http://83.212.98.39/nullomersdb/default

 <b>Publication:</b>